samplchallenges/SAMPL-containers/tutorials/SingularityTutorial.md

      file extensions and are case independent.
      If no input or output file is given stdin or stdout are used instead.
      ```
 10. Exit the container shell.
 Upon running this command, you will exit the interactive version of the container and should return to your normal command prompt.
-     command: `exit`
+     * command: `exit`

 1.3: Install conda environment (from Section 1.2) into your container
 > We will begin creating a `buildfile` to create a container with the virtual environment from the previous section.
 The only difference in the steps is this time we will update the base environment using `conda update` rather than create a new environment using `conda create`.
 In the previous step, we could not install into the base environment due to root permissions.

 1. Create and open a file called "buildfile"
-2. Copy the following lines into `buildfile`.
+2. Copy the following lines from the codeblock into `buildfile`.
 The following commands contain the instructions to install the conda environment when your container is built
      ```bash
      # Start building off of the docker container continuumio/miniconda3
      Bootstrap: docker
      From: continuumio/miniconda3

+     %files

      %post

-     # create virutual environment
+     # Install python 3.7 and package dependencies into the conda base environment
      conda update conda && \
          conda install python=3.7 && \
          conda install -c conda-forge mdtraj rdkit && \
          conda install -c openbabel openbabel && \
          conda clean --all --yes

+     %runscript
      ```
+     * The `Bootstrap` and `From` lines determine which container to use as a foundation for our container.
+     * The `%files` section states which files to copy into the container ahead of running installation steps.
+Right now we do not require any files.
+     * The `%post` section is for any installation steps that should occur during the build ahead of runtime.
+     * The `%runscript` section is for any steps that should be executed by the container at runtime.
+3. Save `buildfile` and exit your text editor
+4. Build your container
+     * command: `singularity build --fakeroot adv-tut-base.sif buildfile`
+5. Confirm your build succeded by running the container in interactive mode.
+Upon running this command your command line prompt should change.
+     * command: `singularity shell adv-tut-base.sif`
+     ```
+     vagrant@ubuntu-bionic:~/evergiven_output$ singularity shell adv-tut-base.sif
+     INFO:    Using cached SIF image
+     Singularity>
+     ```
+6. Start up the Python interpreter and ensure your version is `3.7.*`.
+The Python version is 3.7.13 in the code block below.
+     ```
+     Singularity> python
+     Python 3.7.13 (default, Mar 29 2022, 02:18:16)
+     [GCC 7.5.0] :: Anaconda, Inc. on linux
+     Type "help", "copyright", "credits" or "license" for more information.
+     >>>
+     ```
+7. In the Python interpreter, import rdkit and mdtraj to ensure there are no errors.
+     ```
+     >>> import rdkit
+     >>> import mdtraj
+     ```
+8. Quit the Python interpeter
+     ```
+     >>> quit()
+     ```
+9. Run openbabel with the help flag to ensure openbabel has installed properly.
+If properly installed the output should look similar to the code block below
+     ```
+     Singularity> obabel -H
+     Open Babel converts chemical structures from one file format to another

+     Usage:
+     obabel[-i<input-type>] <infilename> [-o<output-type>] -O<outfilename> [Options]
+     The extension of a file decides the format, unless it is overridden by -i or -o options, e.g. -icml, or -o smi
+     See below for available format-types, which are the same as the file extensions and are case independent.
+     If no input or output file is given stdin or stdout are used instead.
+     ```
+10. Exit the container shell.
+Upon running this command, you will exit the interactive version of the container and should return to your normal command prompt.
+     * command: `exit`